charleennewland/blog/process_improvement_failures.md

 - Inconsistent monitoring and control (lack of expert supervision)
 - Resistance to change (partial cooperation by employees).

-These reasons are very interesting and every individual will rate these differently based on their situation.
-We could go into each of these reasons as separate topics, but to keep this post short, let's have a look at the two most common reasons of improvement project failures (as chosen by respondents in the study).
+These reasons are all very interesting, and each individual may assess them differently based on their circumstances and personal experience.
+While we could delve into each reason as a separate topic, to keep this post short, let's focus on the two most common reasons for improvement project failures, as indicated by respondents in the study.

 ### *I. Resistance to change (partial cooperation by employees)*